 What are the benefits vs. risks?

-- Scintimammography can reduce unnecessary invasive procedures by helping physicians determine whether a breast abnormality requires biopsy.
+- Scintimammography can reduce unnecessary invasive procedures by helping doctors determine whether a breast abnormality requires biopsy.

-- The ability for BSGI to detect breast cancer is not limited by dense breast tissue or breast implants.
+- Scintimammography can detect breast cancer even when dense breast tissue or breast implants are present.

 - Nuclear medicine diagnostic procedures have been used for more than five decades, and there are no known long-term adverse effects from such low-dose exposure.

-- Other imaging tests, such as mammography, ultrasound, and breast MRI, are lower in radiation dose than scintimammography and therefore may be more useful for most women.
-However, scintimammography may be an alternative for women that cannot undergo these examinations.
+- Other imaging tests, such as mammography, ultrasound, and breast MRI, are lower in radiation dose than scintimammography.
+Therefore, they may be more useful for most women.
+However, scintimammography may be an alternative for women who cannot undergo these other exams.

 What are the limitations of scintimammography?

-Scintimammography is not a primary screening procedure for breast cancer.
-It should not be considered a replacement for mammography or ultrasound.
+Scintimammography is not a primary breast cancer screening tool.
+It is not a replacement for mammography or ultrasound.

 Nuclear medicine procedures can be time-consuming.

-The image resolution of structures of the body obtained with nuclear medicine procedures may not be as clear as with other imaging techniques, such as mammography or MRI.
+The image resolution of nuclear medicine images may not be as high as that of mammography or MRI.

-If an abnormality is detected on scintimammography, it may be difficult to find the lesion using other imaging modalities, thus making it difficult to perform a biopsy.
+An abnormality detected on scintimammography may be difficult to find using other imaging exams.
+This can make it difficult to perform a biopsy.